Autumn Migration at Spurn Point Nature Reserve

 Flock of Curlew over Beacon PondsFlock of Curlew (with a single Avocet) over Beacon Ponds

 Rounding the far corner, Reed Buntings and Goldfinches covered the bushes.
+We had heard rumours of a rare Rustic Bunting on the reserve, but we never found it.

 Reed Bunting on hedgeFemale Reed Bunting